 Case Against: Loose Labor Markets

 One rule of thumb for policy makers is that there is a trade-off between inflation and unemployment, which, plotted on paper, produces what’s called the Phillips curve.
 The idea is that prices will only face sustained upward pressure when the economy is using all its resources — including labor.
 Yet even optimistic forecasters say it will be years before the U.S. is employing as many people as it was in 2019, when the jobless rate was the lowest in half a century.
-Factoring in lower labor force participation during the pandemic, Bloomberg Economics estimates the U.S. unemployment rate to be 9.1%, rather than the 6.3% rate announced in the January jobs report.
+Factoring in lower labor force participation during the pandemic, Bloomberg Economics estimates U.S. unemployment to be 9.1%, rather than the 6.3% rate announced in the January jobs report.
 An economy that isn’t using all its available resources such as labor typically has room to grow without triggering inflation.
 And a key lesson from the long expansion of the 2010s was that those resources were deeper than previously thought.